janosch314/GWFish/docs/source/tutorials/tutorial_randomization.md

 but this time instead of fixing all the parameter values, we will randomize some of them, in order to get a better feel of how the error distribution looks in general.

+This is still not a realistic scenario --- for that, we'd need to look at the mass distribution of neutron star mergers in redshift at the very least --- but it illustrates several points which are relevant for more advanced usage.

 ## Randomized population file

 We will need to generate some random points on a sphere for the angular distribution